 I stopped, thinking on that, realizing that the same was true for me too.
-I can feel that An was really happy to see me, to have me back after months in uni.
+I can feel that An was really happy to see me, to have me back after months way in uni.
 I know they did miss me, that they'll never use me just for just comfort after a breakup...
-This was separate.
+This was different, separate from all of that.
 This was our way of... being together.

 This was our thing.
 An needs and I give.
 An wants and I give.
 And that was fine by me.
 I like giving.
 It may seem like an imbalance, but for us it was never a matter of using or being used or being of use, it was more a matter of trust and knowing and being.
 An wants and needs, I give, An receives, and I breathe easy because I don't feel like I have to pretend to be anyone else.